graphtastic/platform/docs/design/tome--graphtastic-platform-docker-compose.md

 The platform enforces schema integrity and best practices through a combination of local tooling and automated CI governance.

 ##### **Local Governance**
-The `tools-subgraph-core` component provides a `Makefile.master.subgraph` and validation scripts.
+The `tools-subgraph-core` component provides a `Makefile.subgraph.core` and validation scripts.
 This enables every developer to run canonical checks (e.g., `make validate-federation`) on a Spoke before committing, ensuring compliance with platform rules.

 ##### **CI/CD Governance via Reusable Workflows**
 The CI pipeline, triggered on every Pull Request, acts as an automated gatekeeper.
 We use **GitHub's Reusable Workflows** feature, with the canonical workflow logic defined in the `tools-subgraph-core` repository.
 A Spoke's own CI file is a minimal, secure shim that calls this centralized workflow, ensuring every Spoke is validated against the same up-to-date logic without code duplication or security risks.